 Stir the flour into mushroom mixture and cook, stirring often, for 2 minutes to remove raw flour taste.

-Add the wine and deglaze the pan scraping up all the browned bits (this is where the intense woodsy flavor.
+Add the wine and deglaze the pan scraping up all the browned bits (this is where the intense woodsy flavor comes from).

 Tie the thyme sprigs into a small bundle with kitchen twine and add to mushroom mixture.
 Pour in the chicken stock and wate and bring to a simmer.
 Cook for 1 hour and then remove the thyme bundle.